daniilgriga/AssemblyProjects/README.md

 The command line takes 5 arguments:
 1. frame size in X coordinate
 2. frame size in Y coordinate
 3. color
-4*. style number
+4. style number*
 5. line that should be in the frame